CampusLabs/coffeescript-style-guide/README.md

 * Avoid more than three levels of block nesting.
 * Be consistent.
 In an ideal world, be consistent with these guidelines.
 * Use common sense.

+## Referencing DOM

+* A class should never be used for both scripting and CSS.
+Classes used in scripting to find DOM elements must use the prefix `js-`.